 Our budget rooms with "shared bath" are compact, and best-suited for younger travelers.
 The lavatory/showers for these rooms for budget-minded travelers are in the historic ATCO.

-For those requiring something more, we have two larger rooms with private lavatory-walk-in showers, as well as two larger units containing multiple rooms.
+For those requiring something more, we have four larger rooms with private lavatory-walk-in showers, as well as two larger units containing multiple rooms.
 Unit A--The Klutina Cabin, has a full bathroom and four separate sleeping rooms.
 Unit B--the bunkhouse--has its own lavatory, but uses the ATCO showers.
 It can accommodate up to 12 persons.

 In keeping with an old tradition, our lodge offers the best value in the Copper Valley for overnight accommodations.
 You will always find the best prices here.

 A 1970s-era travel poster for Alaska.
 Both Wien and Western Airlines are long-gone.
 Currently Alaska is served by Alaska Air, Delta and United and sometimes seasonally by others.

 The story of Chief Nicolai was best told in this historic novel, "Legacy of the Chief," by Ronald N. Simpson.